camunda/camunda/CONTRIBUTING.md

 - `type` should be one of:
   - `build`: Changes that affect the build system (e.g. Maven, Docker, etc)
-  - `ci`: Changes to our CI configuration files and scripts (e.g. Jenkins, Bors, etc)
+  - `ci`: Changes to our CI configuration files and scripts (e.g. GitHub Actions, etc)
   - `deps`: A change to the external dependencies (was already used by Dependabot)
   - `docs`:  A change to the documentation
   - `feat`: A new feature (both internal or user-facing)